OpenVoiceOS/raspOVOS/tutorial.md

 ### Option 1: Configure Wi-Fi Using Raspberry Pi Imager
 The most straightforward method is to set up Wi-Fi during the imaging process.

-1. Open Raspberry Pi Imager and select the ⚙️ (Advanced Options).
+1. Open Raspberry Pi Imager and select Edit Settings Option.
 2. Enter your **SSID (Wi-Fi network name)** and **password** in the Wi-Fi configuration fields.
 3. Write the image to your SD card or USB drive, and your Wi-Fi will be pre-configured.